TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 ```
 Full documents are at the github page.

-This isn't really working very well yet with the USB keyboard, mainly
-due to key mapping issues.
-Hopefully we can resolve that soon.

 ## Overview

 This is a basic port of MicroPython to the Parallax P2 Eval board.